 She began her career in newspaper and magazine publishing at Time Inc. in 1972, and went on to become an editor at The Westport News, Family Weekly, Good Housekeeping, and Self.
 Over the years, she has interviewed presidential candidates, authors, actors, self-help gurus, and leaders of houses of worship.
 She is also the author of a young adult mystery.

 While a board member of Francis Parker School in San Diego, she made finding and supporting scholarship students her mission.
 When head of the deacons at Rye Presbyterian Church, she helped expand their community outreach.
 As a longtime board member of the Rye Free Reading Room, she raised funds through an annual book sale and donated children's books to New York City shelters.

-A graduate of Skidmore College, with a Bachelor's degree in American Studies, she has taken fiction classes at SUNY Purchase and helped edit the work of many.
+A graduate of Skidmore College, with a Bachelor's degree in American Studies, she has taken fiction writing classes at SUNY Purchase.

 Dr. Winston-Proctor is a narrative personality psychologist and professor at Howard University where she conducts research on the psychology of success within lives.

 A member of the Editorial Board of the American Psychological Association journal, Qualitative Psychology, she is also President of the Society of STEM Women of Color, and Vice Chair of the Board of Directors of the Howard University Middle School of Mathematics and Science.

 She earned a Ph.D. from the University of Michigan and a B.S. in Psychology from Howard University.

 Dr. Winston-Proctor and her husband live in Washington, D.C., and are the parents of a young son.

 Robert F. Sermier

 After serving nine years in the U.S. Navy, Mr. Sermier spent fifteen years in the U.S. Department of Health, Education, and Welfare, primarily as the Department’s Chief Information Officer.